LewisArnold1/FOCUS-Backend/README.md

 7. (Optional) Use SSL in Production

     For production environments, replace self-signed certificates with certificates issued by a trusted Certificate Authority (CA), such as Let's Encrypt

+8. Open the PostgreSQL Shell using IPv4 SSL conection going forward:
+    ```bash
+    psql -U team -d focus -h localhost
+    ```